Code-Institute-Submissions/-MSierag-It-sil-heve/README.md

 I used Google Lighthouse to audit the site's performance, accessibility, use of best practices and search engine optimization.

-Initial testing resulted in the following [score](./assets/images/testing/lighthouse/lighthouse.jpg):
+Testing resulted in the following [score](assets/images/testing/lighthouse/lighthouse.png):
--   Performance: 93%
+-   Performance: 98%
--   Accessibility: 97%
+-   Accessibility: 100%
--   Best Practices: 93%
+-   Best Practices: 100%
 -   SEO: 100%

-**Performance** - Most of the suggested improvements involved removing or altering CSS and JavaScript elements which are included in Bootstrap.
+**Performance** - Two suggested improvements involved removing or altering CSS and JavaScript elements which are included in Bootstrap.
 I decided against tampering with this.

-**Accessibility** - The contrast of the disclaimer in the footer in relation to the background was deemed to be low.
-Altering the colour would significantly change the overall look of the footer.
-As the information is not essential to understanding the site, the existing colour was left in place.

-**Best Practices** - The social media links in the footer were deemed to be unsafe.
-To improve this rel="noopener" was added to the links.

 ### Responsiveness testing